czhangy/UCLA-Core/Upper-Divs/CS-181/notes.md

 ## Lecture 15: TM Analysis

+- Turing machines decide a language if its an algorithm
+- Turing machines recognize a language if its a procedure
+  - Procedures are the superset and algorithms are a proper subset
+- There are languages that cannot be represented with any model people have created
 - Static analysis:
   - Does a given DFA accept `{}`?
   - Does a given DFA accept an infinite set?